 Way 1 Look in the Recycle Bin

 The process to undelete files on your Seagate external hard drive is very easy if the deleted files are stored in Recycle Bin.
 You simply need to look for the deleted files in Recycle Bin and restore them if they are available.

 Step 2.
 Once it is opened, look for the files that you wish to restore.

 Step 3.
 Once found, select the files and use the right-click menu to restore them.

 Way 2 Restore from Previous Versions

 You can also recover your deleted files via this feature of Windows.
 The process to do it is pretty straightforward.

 Follow these instructions:

 Step 1.
-Open My Computer on your Windows PC and navigate to the folder where your files were located at the time of deletion.
+Open My Computer on your Windows PC and go to the folder where your files were located before being deleted.

 Step 2.
 Once there, right click on the folder and click the ‘Restore previous versions’ option.
 Then click the version of the file you wish to recover and click Restore.